google/copybara/docs/reference.md

 account_id | <code>string</code><br><p>The numeric ID of the account.</p>
 email | <code>string</code><br><p>The email address the user prefers to be contacted through.<br>Only set if detailed account information is requested.<br>See option DETAILED_ACCOUNTS for change queries<br>and options DETAILS and ALL_EMAILS for account queries.</p>
 name | <code>string</code><br><p>The full name of the user.<br>Only set if detailed account information is requested.<br>See option DETAILED_ACCOUNTS for change queries<br>and option DETAILS for account queries.</p>
-secondary_emails | <code>sequence of string</code><br><p>A list of the secondary email addresses of the user.<br>Only set for account queries when the ALL_EMAILS option or the suggest parameter is set.<br>Secondary emails are only included if the calling user has the Modify Account, and hence is allowed to see secondary emails of other users.</p>
+secondary_emails | <code>list of string</code><br><p>A list of the secondary email addresses of the user.<br>Only set for account queries when the ALL_EMAILS option or the suggest parameter is set.<br>Secondary emails are only included if the calling user has the Modify Account, and hence is allowed to see secondary emails of other users.</p>
 username | <code>string</code><br><p>The username of the user.<br>Only set if detailed account information is requested.<br>See option DETAILED_ACCOUNTS for change queries<br>and option DETAILS for account queries.</p>